OneBusAway/onebusaway-docs/src/api/where/index.md

 ## Release Notes

-Check out the [Release Notes](release-notes.html) for details about what's changed with the API
+Check out the [Release Notes](/release-notes) for details about what's changed with the API.

 ## API Keys

 The following parameter must be included in all API requests:

-  * key - your assigned application key
+  * `key` - your assigned application key

 Example: